uoy-cs-eng2/mdbook-practicals/src/practicals/micronaut-data/01-introduction.md

 * Java 17 or newer: install from [Adoptium](https://adoptium.net/).
 * An IDE with Gradle and Java support: in this worksheet, we discuss [IntelliJ IDEA](https://www.jetbrains.com/idea/).
 * A local installation of [Docker Desktop](https://www.docker.com/get-started/).
+  Ensure Docker Desktop is running before you start this practical.

 ## What you will do